 Can stage 1 mesothelioma be cured?

-Why are veterans at risk of mesothelioma stage 1?
+Why are veterans at risk of stage 1 mesothelioma?

-Veterans are more likely to develop mesothelioma in general due to widespread use of asbestos by the military.
+Veterans are more likely to develop mesothelioma in general due to the U.S. military's widespread usage of asbestos.
 Every branch of the U.S. military relied on asbestos-based products between the 1930s and early 1980s.

-During this time period, the risks of asbestos exposure were hidden from the public by the makers of asbestos-based products.
+During this time period, the risks of asbestos exposure were hidden from the public by manufacturers of asbestos-based products.

 The military stopped using asbestos when the dangers became known and removed many asbestos-based products from older assets.
 However, thousands of military personnel had already been exposed.
-Veterans account for 33% of all mesothelioma cases today as a result.
+As a result, veterans account for 33% of all mesothelioma cases today.

 Yes.
-Stage 1 mesothelioma can spread throughout the body in a matter of months without treatment.
+Without medical treatment, stage 1 pleural mesothelioma can spread throughout the body within months.
 Mesothelioma patients only live for 4-12 months on average if their cancer is not treated.

 Because of this, patients diagnosed with mesothelioma are highly encouraged to seek treatment.
 Stage 1 mesothelioma is the easiest stage to treat since it hasn’t spread far.